Russia escalates Lithuania threats ahead of EU summit

 Sanctioned goods include coal, steel, iron, wood, caviar, vodka, and oil, with the bans to be phased in, starting with metals shipments.

-Direct flights by Russian planes over EU airspace are also banned, meaning people have to fly over the Baltic Sea instead, adding 40 minutes to their journey.
+Direct flights by Russian planes over EU airspace are also banned, meaning Kaliningrad residents have to fly over the Baltic Sea instead, adding 40 minutes to their journey.

 The Lithuanian move prompted panic buying in Kaliningrad, according to The Moscow Times, even though the EU sanctions do not cover transit of passengers or basic items, such as food.